wolfCuanhamaRWS/NeoAthena-framework/README.md

 ### Comparision of results using Shellter

-Due to limited time, only malware using shellter has been relatively integrated in order to have malware samples that are easily integrated into the NeoAthena framework.
+Due to limited time, only malware using shellter has been relatively developed in order to have malware samples that are easily integrated into the NeoAthena framework in the future.

 #### Using shellter we get a malware sample that:
     1. Used on Kali Linux .